 (Traditional shortbread cookie made in the shape of the Girl Scout trefoil insignia)

 - 1 box of Trefoils Girl Scout Cookies = 1 box

 - Chocolate syrup

 - "Crush half box of Trefoils.
 Mix softened cream cheese and cheesecake pudding until smooth.
-Layer crushed cookies and cheesecake pudding in a cup and repeat layering of ingredients.
+Layer crushed cookies and cheesecake pudding in a cup and repeat the layering of ingredients.

 - Garnish with strawberries (or your favourite berries) and 2 full Trefoil cookies.
 Drizzle with chocolate syrup"